-Our board of directors met nine times, including telephonic meetings, during 2011.
-Each of our directors who served in 2011 attended at least 75% of the aggregate number of meetings held during his tenure by the board of directors and by the committees of the board of directors on which he served.
+Our board of directors met fifteen times, including telephonic meetings, during 2012.
+Each of our directors who served in 2012 attended at least 75% of the aggregate number of meetings held during his tenure by the board of directors and by the committees of the board of directors on which he served, except Dr. Edward Murphy, who attended nine out of fifteen board meetings in 2012 and two out of four Audit Committee meetings from January 1, 2012 to May 22, 2012.